 Cass County, Minnesota Courthouse Records

 The Cass County Courthouse is located in Walker, Minnesota.
 Cass County was disestablished 1876; became part of Crow Wing County; reorganized, 1897.
 At some time Cass County was attached to Benton County, Stearns County, Crow Wing County and Morrison County for county and or judicial purposes.
 Some early records may be found there.
 Learn More About State of Minnesota Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Cass county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.